The Engineering of Traction

 Check out a few of the leading brands and do a little of your own investigation.
 These Nokian’s are considered one of the best winter tires because of their proven traction on snow and ice — call it winter performance.
 The complete story, and the real reasons are not so obvious.

 So, how about these winter tires in the summer?
 Oh, they’re awful.
 They have good traction (not great at the extremes), but they tend to be spongy and lack performance feedback.
 (Probably due to the sipes.)
+They are also noisy.
 Chalk one up for the focused engineering of the industry to optimize their products for specific purposes.
 Yeah, it’s a hassle to change them each Spring and Fall, but absolutely worth it for the performance gains.

 Written just for the fun of it.
 We are not tire experts or even tire engineers, but we find fascination in all sorts of engineering.
 In this case, tires live a tough life, and we demand (and expect) so much from them.
 I have such respect for the engineers that design these amazing hunks of rubber.